 You also don’t need to limit yourself to your background so far.
 80,000 Hours is a long time, so you have a lot of scope to learn new skills.

 Putting personal fit aside, note there is no single best approach for every problem.
 Rather, focus on the approaches that are most needed by the problems you want to solve.
 For instance, breast cancer doesn’t need more advocacy to promote awareness, because almost everyone is aware that breast cancer is a problem.
 Instead, it probably needs more skilled researchers to develop better treatments.
 If you just focus on raising awareness, then your efforts won’t go as far.
 We try to highlight which skills are most needed within each area in our problem profiles.

-Also consider that these approaches are not mutually exclusive, and you can do more than one at the same time.
-For instance, a teacher helps their students (direct impact), but could also develop new educational techniques (research), or tell their students about pressing problems (communication).
+Also consider that these approaches are not mutually exclusive, and you can do more than one at the same time or create valuable combinations.
+For instance, a teacher helps their students (direct impact), but could also develop new educational techniques (research), or tell their students about pressing problems (communicating ideas).
 We know a teacher who did private tutoring in order to donate more (earning to give).
 As we’ve seen, often your impact is more about how you use your position than the position itself.

 Conclusion: in which job can you help the most?

 There are many more paths to helping others in your career than we normally talk about.
 Elton John started as a singer, and saved thousands of lives through earning to give.
 Rosa Parks was a seamstress, and helped to trigger the civil rights movement in America through communication and advocacy.
 Alan Turing was a mathematician who helped to end World War II through research, as well as inventing the computer.